Main content start

 The 2025-26 BioBridge Team

-Corrie Branche, Class of '25
+Corrie Branche, Class of '26

-Corrie Branche (she/her) is a senior from Los Angeles studying biology with a concentration in molecular, cellular, and developmental biology and minoring in music.
+Corrie Branche (she/her) is a coterm student from Southern California studying biology.
 She is interested in cardio-oncological research and is a member of the Zhu lab investigating immune checkpoint inhibitor induced myocarditis.
 She has previously worked in surgical outcomes research at the UCLA CORELAB.
-Outside of academics, Corrie is passionate about community health and volunteers at the Stanford Cardinal Free Clinics.
-Corrie also loves making music and is a member of the acapella group Everyday People.
-In her free time, Corrie enjoys playing piano, watching movies, trying new restaurants.
-Corrie is super excited to join the BioBridge team and meet all the amazing biology students!
+Outside of academics, Corrie loves making music and is a member of the acapella group Everyday People.
+In her free time, Corrie enjoys playing piano, watching movies, and trying new restaurants.
+Corrie is excited to be back with the BioBridge team for a second year!

-Aayushi Gandhi, Class of '##
+Aayushi Gandhi, Class of '26

-Eu Jin Jung, Class of '##
+Eu Jin Jung, Class of '26

 Om Patel, Class of '26